-Among other awards, Mariano has won the 2nd prize - interpretation and the Peter Hurford Bach Prize at the 28th St Albans International Organ Competition, the 1st prize at the Fourth International Organ Competition in Fano Adriano, the 3rd prize at the Fourth International Organ Competition Jan Pieterszoon Sweelinck in Amsterdam, special prizes at the Eighth Mikael Tariverdiev International Organ Competition, the 2nd prize at the Third International Organ Competition “Premio Elvira Di Renna” and the 2nd prize in piano at the Eighth National Music Competition “Città di Ortona”.
+Among other awards, Mariano has won the 2nd prize - interpretation and the Peter Hurford Bach Prize at the 28th St Albans International Organ Competition (England), the 1st prize at the Fourth International Organ Competition in Fano Adriano (Italy), the 3rd prize at the Fourth International Organ Competition Jan Pieterszoon Sweelinck in Amsterdam, special prizes at the Eighth Mikael Tariverdiev International Organ Competition (Russia), the 2nd prize at the Third International Organ Competition “Premio Elvira Di Renna” (Italy), and the 2nd prize in piano at the Eighth National Music Competition “Città di Ortona” (Italy).
 The Italian region of Molise has awarded him for his artistic activity.
-Furthermore, he has got scholarships from the Tokyo Foundation, the Fondation l’Or du Rhin, the Fondation Meyer, the University of Music and Performing Arts Vienna and the Austrian Ministry of Sciences, Research and Economy.
+Furthermore, he has received scholarships from the Tokyo Foundation, the Fondation l’Or du Rhin, the Fondation Meyer, the University of Music and Performing Arts Vienna, and the Austrian Ministry of Sciences, Research and Economy.

-Mariano has been the very first to obtain the Artist Diploma (Diplôme d’Artiste Interprète) in organ from the Conservatoire National Supérieur de Musique et Danse de Paris, studying with Michel Bouvard, Olivier Latry and Louis Robilliard.
-At the University of Music and Performing Arts Vienna he acquired with unanimous distinction a Master’s degree in organ in the class of Martin Haselböck and a Master’s degree in harpsichord in the class of Gordon Murray, with the Honorary Prize of the University (“Würdigungspreis”) as one of the best students.
+Mariano was the first to obtain the Artist Diploma (Diplôme d’Artiste Interprète) in organ from the Conservatoire National Supérieur de Musique et Danse of Paris, studying with Michel Bouvard, Olivier Latry, and Louis Robilliard.
+At the University of Music and Performing Arts Vienna, he earned with unanimous distinction a Master’s degree in organ in the class of Martin Haselböck and a Master’s degree in harpsichord in the class of Gordon Murray, with the Honorary Prize of the University (“Würdigungspreis”) as one of the best students.
 He acquired a diploma in organ at the age of 19 and graduated in the organ-soloist class, both with distinction, under Francesco Di Lernia at the Conservatory of Music “Lorenzo Perosi” in Campobasso (Italy).
-He also took lessons from, or attended masterclasses given by, W. Zerer, M. Radulescu, L. F. Tagliavini, L. Ghielmi, P. D. Peretti, J. Essl, M. Imbruno, H. Haselböck (organ and organ improvisation), G. Murray (fortepiano), W. Glüxam, S. Gottfried, N. Parle, E. Fadini, S. Rambaldi, G. Isphording (harpsichord, basso continuo and contemporary harpsichord).
+He also took lessons from, or attended masterclasses given by, W. Zerer, M. Radulescu, L. F. Tagliavini, L. Ghielmi, P. D. Peretti, J. Essl, M. Imbruno, H. Haselböck (organ and organ improvisation), G. Murray (fortepiano), W. Glüxam, S. Gottfried, N. Parle, E. Fadini, S. Rambaldi, G. Isphording (harpsichord, basso continuo, and contemporary harpsichord).